Andrew-Chen-Wang/cookiecutter-django-ec2-github/README.rst

         generate_random_string(64, using_digits=True, using_ascii_letters=True)
     )

-4. My db instance class was a Burstable db.t3.micro costing me $13 per month, excluding monthly storage costs (which is cheaper if you constantly increment your storage by monitoring storage consumption).
+4. My db instance class was a Burstable db.t2.micro costing with AWS free tier, excluding monthly storage costs (which is cheap if you constantly increment your storage by monitoring storage consumption).
 If you need help with calculating prices, visit `calculator.aws <https://calculator.aws/>`_.
 For my Storage type, I chose General Purpose (SSD) with an allocated storage of 20 GiB, the minimum, costing me $4.60.